Train to Teach with Ryders Hayes School, Ref: TV57921

 We are pleased to announce that we are now partnering with Barr Beacon SCITT to provide Initial Teacher Training.

 We offer primary training programmes in the age ranges 3-7 year olds (Programme Code D101) or 5-11year olds (Programme Code Y576).
-We also offer full time and part time options for both programmes.

 Please be advised that these are fee-paying programmes, we do not offer a salaried role.